How Much Compensation Can I Claim For Professional Negligence

 What is a professional negligence claim?

-When a professional’s substandard actions or work causes you to suffer, you could make a claim to be compensated for what you have endured.
+When a professional’s substandard actions or work causes you to suffer, you could claim compensation.

-You may have lost out financially or suffered personally, both of which you could be compensated for.
+You may have lost out financially or suffered personally.
+And you could receive compensation for both via your potential claim.

-Negligence occurs when a third party provides a lower standard of professional duty than is reasonable (compared to the standards of others in their position).
+Negligence occurs when a third party provides a lower standard of professional duty than is reasonable.
+Note that this is in comparison to the standards of others in their position.

 How do you prove professional negligence?